HimanshuBabbar22/finalProject/README.md

 The repository contains two files as described below.

+**FinalReport.pdf**
-FinalReport.pdf:\nThis is the project report explaining the entire logic of the strategy.
+This is the project report explaining the entire logic of the strategy.
 It also contains the backtesting results as well as the complete code written in Python for backtesting the strategy.

+**final_project.py**
-final_project.py\nThis is the python file for backtesting the strategy.
+This file contains the Python script for backtesting the strategy.